gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-DTLS Key Management Identifier: 8 bits (unsigned integer) : Each DTLS Key Management Identifier ({{IANA-Protection-Solution-ID}}) is a 8-bit unsigned integer value indicating a DTLS Key Management Method.
+DTLS Key Management Identifier: 8 bits (unsigned integer) : Each DTLS Key Management Identifier ({{IANA-Protection-Solution-ID}}) is an 8-bit unsigned integer value indicating a DTLS Key Management Method.
   The DTLS Key Management Methods are listed in descending order of preference, i.e. the first listed in the parameter is the most preferred one and the last listed one is the least preferred by the sender of the parameter.